-Know how to Use Basil Essential Oil, Also Learn Numerous Incredible Benefits
+Know How to Use Basil Essential Oil, Also Learn Numerous Benefits

 - It gives relief in cold and flu.
 Place one drop of oil on a palm and on a cloth and inhale directly, it will give relief from a blocked nose in the cold.

 - For preparing a refreshing drink add two drops of basil oil and peppermint oil into one glass of iced tea for a refreshing drink.

 - Apply basil oil on fatigued or sore muscles and joints.

 - For focus and study aid by diffusing two drops of basil oil, three drops of lemon oil, and two drops of rosemary oil.

 - Add two drops of basil to one tablespoon of jojoba oil, and massage into achy joints and muscles.
 You can also add to body lotion and creams.

 - Add five drops of basil oil and five drops of tea tree oil and two drops of grapefruit oil, pour a liquid to spray bottle, fill the rest of bottle with water shake well before use. sprinkle this water near the kitchen and bathroom to encourage clean air, especially in cold and flu seasons.

-- To relieve headache and tension add three drops of basil oil, two drops of lavender oil, and four drops of frankincense to a 10ml roller bottle, and fill the rest of the bottle with jojoba oil.
-Shake well and use roll onto temples and back of the neck, shoulders to relieve pain.
+- To relieve headache and tension add three drops of this oil, two drops of lavender oil, and four drops of frankincense to a 10ml roller bottle, and fill the rest of the bottle with jojoba oil.
+Shake well and use roll onto temples and back of the neck, and shoulders to relieve pain.

 Impressive Benefits and Uses of Basil Oil:

-- This amazing oil is used in treatment of whooping cough, asthma, bronchitis.
+- This amazing oil is used in the treatment of whooping cough, asthma, bronchitis.

-- It is used in treatment of cuts, wounds, skin and bladder infections
+- It is used in the treatment of cuts, wounds, skin and bladder infections

 - It improves blood circulation.

 - Seeds of basil oil, when soaked in water, became gelatinous and are used in Asian drinks and desserts such as Faluda.

-- Basil oil is used in ayruvedic medicines.
+- Basil oil is used in ayurvedic medicines.

-- When used on the skin basil oil reputed to nourish, repair, balance, calm soothe, exfoliate and brighten complexion.
+- When used on the skin basil oil reputed to nourish, repair, balance, calm soothe, exfoliate and brighten the complexion.